 Perhaps because it is such an embarrassing subject I have found very little personal information online regarding constipation.
-I have had several major surgeries over the past five years that led to dramatic changes in both my social and professional life.
-My high octane activity level both at work and at play have been stripped away.
-As I have at least one more major surgery currently in the planning stages I won’t be returning to my previous lifestyle anytime soon.
-Although I have succeeded in remaining positive throughout this ordeal, the past few weeks during that time proved to be quite challenging.
+I had several major neck surgeries that resulted in drastic life-changing events.
+My high octane activity level at work and play had been stripped away.
+As I had at least one more major surgery currently in the planning stages I knew I would not be returning to my previous lifestyle anytime soon.
+As it turned out I would never return to many of those activities.
+Although I had succeeded in remaining positive throughout that ordeal, that time proved to be quite challenging.

-When you take large amounts of narcotic pain relieving drugs such as morphine one of the many serious side effects is constipation.
-Morphine effectively can shut your bowels down.
-I’ve done a tremendous amount of research in this area and tried every remedy I’ve come across but the bottom line is when you have had multiple surgeries and must remain on narcotic painkillers’ your bowels are likely to present serious complications.
-I currently take prescription stool softeners, medication to keep water stored in my intestinal tract, and Lactulose on a daily basis.
-Our medicine cabinets’ also contain every method of constipation relief I have found online.
+When you take large amounts of narcotic pain relieving drugs such as morphine one of many serious side effects is constipation.
+Morphine effectively can very effectively shut your bowels and digestive tract down.
+I’ve done a tremendous amount of research in this area and tried practically every remedy I’d come across but the bottom line is when you have had multiple surgeries and must remain on narcotic painkillers’ your bowels can present serious secondary complications.
+I took prescription stool softeners, medication to keep water stored in my intestinal tract, and Lactulose on a daily basis.
+Our medicine cabinets’ also contained practically every method of constipation relief I had read about online.

 Earlier last year I had a bowel movement that was particularly painful.
 Did I really just write that?

 As my daughter was graduating from college on a Friday I ignored the pain, attended her graduation, hosted a gathering at Olive Garden, and then orchestrated a family photo shoot at a local park.
 Nothing short of a marble slab would have prevented me from the above activities.